italia/spid-cie-oidc-docs/docs/en/authentication_response.rst

  - https://tools.ietf.org/html/rfc6749#section-4.1.2
  - https://openid.net/specs/openid-connect-core-1_0.html#AuthRequestValidation

 Response
 ++++++++

-If the authentication has succeded, the OpenID Provider (OP), redirects the user wuth the following parameters:
+If the authentication is successful, the OpenID Provider (OP), redirects the user with the following parameters:

 .. code-block::